Kewpie doll effect

 The Kewpie doll effect is a term used in developmental psychology derived from research in ethology to help explain how a child's physical features, such as lengthened forehead and rounded face, motivate the infant's caregiver to take care of them.
 The child's physical features are said to resemble a Kewpie doll.

+Etymology

+The term Kewpie is short for Cupid, a Roman deity associated with love and passion, from Proto-Indo-European *kup-(e)i, to tremble or shake (with desire).

 Ethological research

 Ethology links the study of animal behavior and biological perspectives to human behavior and social organization.
 Ethologist Konrad Lorenz was the first to describe the Kewpie doll effect and propose the effect's possible evolutionary significance, followed by the work of Thomas Alley in 1981.

 Konrad Lorenz and infant physical appearance

 In 1943, Konrad Lorenz proposed that an infant's plump, round facial features (i.e. cheeks, ears, and nose) and large forehead prompted caregivers to exhibit increased feelings of attachment to the infant because of the child's adorable appearance.
 Lorenz believed that the innately cute features of the infant are a preadapted characteristic that increases the individual's chance of survival and the likelihood that their genes will be passed on to further generations, similar to the innate imprinting newborn waterfowl exhibit.
 Lorenz believed that infants with a Kewpie doll-like appearance would receive more favorable attention from others, and therefore be more likely to thrive in their environment.